Rethinking Discrete Speech Representation Tokens for Accent Generation: Method

 \subsection{Accent, Speaker, and Phonetic ABX}

 We choose ABX as a model-free method to estimate the accessibility of accent information, as well as phone and speaker information in DSRTs.
+Table \ref{tab:abx_conditions} lists the three different ABX conditions we use to evaluate accent, speaker, and phonetic information accessibility.

-In accent ABX, instances $a$ and $x$ share the same accent, while instance $b$ differs in accent.
-Triplets $(a,b,x)$ are constructed to share identical lexical content rather than phonetic context, as accent distinctions arise from accent-dependent realizations of the same words or lexical units, which may involve different phone sequences.
-We further require that $a$, $b$, and $x$ come from different speakers to avoid trivial similarity between $a$ and $x$ due to shared speaker identity, e.g.: a triplet $(a,b,x)$ consists of: $x=$ ``water'' spoken by a Scottish speaker$_1$, $a=$ ``water'' by a Scottish speaker$_2$, and $b=$ ``water'' by a Southern English speaker$_3$.
+When constructing $(a,b,x)$ triplets, a condition can be described as ABX \textbf{ON} the category of interest, \textbf{BY} the category of controlled constant among triplets, \textbf{ACROSS} the category of free variables among triplets.
+The classic Phone ABX select triplets ON phone BY context, where 1) $x$ and $a$ share the same phone, with $b$ of a different phone, and 2) $x$, $a$, and $b$ share identical phonetic context, e.g. bit \textipa{[bIt]} vs beat \textipa{[bi:t]}.
+To evaluate how prominent phonetic information is, compared to other variables, such as speaker, most Phone ABX would also be conditioned ACROSS speaker, with $a$, $b$ coming from the same speaker, and $x$ from a different speaker, e.g. $x =$ \textipa{[bIt]} by speaker$_1$, $a =$ \textipa{[bIt]} by speaker$_2$, $b =$ \textipa{[bi:t]} by speaker$_2$.

-We also adopt speaker ABX and phone ABX as contrastive evaluations.
-For detailed triplet selection criteria, see Appendix~\ref{sec:ABX_conditions}.
+In the proposed Accent ABX, instances $a$ and $x$ share the same accent, while instance $b$ differs in accent.
+Triplets $(a,b,x)$ are constructed to share identical lexical content rather than phonetic context, as accent distinctions arise from accent-dependent realisations of the same words or lexical units, which may involve different phone sequences.
+We further require that $a$, $b$, and $x$ come from different speakers to avoid trivial similarity between $a$ and $x$ due to shared speaker identity, e.g. a triplet $(a,b,x)$ comprosing $x=$ ``water'' spoken by a Scottish speaker$_1$, $a=$ ``water'' by a Scottish speaker$_2$, and $b=$ ``water'' by a Southern English speaker$_3$.